Indications for: PIQRAY

 Phosphatidylinositol 3-kinase inhibitor.

-May be antagonized by strong CYP3A4 inducers; avoid.
-May be potentiated by BCRP inhibitors; avoid or use alternatives; if unavoidable, monitor closely for toxicity.
+Antagonized by strong CYP3A4 inducers; avoid and consider alternatives.
+May be potentiated by BCRP inhibitors; avoid and use alternatives; if unavoidable, monitor closely for toxicity.
 May antagonize CYP2C9 substrates (eg, warfarin); monitor closely.
 Risk for hyperglycemia with concomitant systemic corticosteroids.

 Lab abnormalities (eg, glucose increased, creatinine increased, lymphocyte count decreased, GGT increased, ALT increased, hemoglobin decreased, lipase increased, calcium decreased, glucose decreased, aPTT prolonged), diarrhea, rash, nausea, fatigue, decreased appetite, stomatitis, vomiting, weight decreased, and alopecia; ketoacidosis, hypersensitivity reactions, angioedema, interstitial lung disease, dehydration, acute kidney injury.